arynsh/PizzaCo/README.md

 ## Technologies Used

-The survey was created using HTML, CSS, JQuery, Bootstrap.
+The program was created using HTML, CSS, JQuery, Bootstrap.

 ### License